-How to Build a Grammar Lesson: This post aims to help you from start to finish.
+How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.

 Those were the questions I expected.
 But those weren’t the questions I got.
 Overall, the No. 1 question from teachers was, “How do I build a grammar lesson plan?”

 Now, I confidently teach grammar and even enjoy it.
+I sprinkle fun grammar activities throughout my curriculum, naturally.
 I want to share these ideas with you, so you can successfully implement grammar and positively impact your students.
+In this post, I aim to model my thinking as a I write a grammar lesson plan.

 These are my steps to build a grammar lesson plan.